Registered Massage Therapy

 • Massage for all stages of pregnancy (pre- and post-natal care)

 • Accommodating a client’s comfort level with disrobing

 • Accommodating all levels of mobility: Our RMTs can provide treatments for clients who are lying down (on their fronts, backs, or sides), sitting, semi-reclined, or in wheelchairs.

-• Varying depth pressure: Our RMTs will adjust their touch to fit your needs and comfort level, whether that’s deep tissue work to address chronic tension or an injury, or using an extremely light touch to best help those with sensory issues or conditions such as fibromyalgia
+• Varying depth pressure: Our RMTs will adjust their touch to fit your needs and comfort level, whether that’s deep tissue work to address chronic tension/pain, an injury, or using an extremely light touch to best help those with sensory issues or conditions such as fibromyalgia.

 After a massage, you should expect to feel relaxed, with less stress, pain, or concern weighing on you.
 If you received deep tissue work, you may feel a little sore the day after a massage.
 The therapist will be able to recommend if you should apply ice or heat to the area, do some gentle stretching, or take an Epson-salt bath.

 We recommend you drink plenty of water after a massage, and if possible, avoid scheduling strenuous activity immediately following your treatment.